singh1114/best/_posts/2019-12-25-creating-table-of-content-in-jekyll-blog-without-plugin.md

 ## The strategy behind creating a table of content on a Jekyll blog

 We want a table of content for a blog post.
 The easiest way to create a table of content is to target the headings in the post.
-We will go through the whole post's content and fetch all the H2s.
-All the H2s will have unique HTML ids, so we will be able to link to those easily.
+We will go through the whole post's content and fetch all the `H2`s.
+All the `H2`s will have unique `HTML` ids, so we will be able to link to those easily.
 Not going below H2s because of the obvious complexity reasons here.

 Few test cases that I want to cover before diving in.